Human rights in Tibet: Allegations of physical genocide

-According to Friends of Tibet, an organization that defines itself as a "people's movement for an Independent Tibet", the number of Tibetans killed after the Chinese occupation—a period marked by torture and starvation—now exceeds a million.
+According to Friends of Tibet, an organization that defines itself as a "people's movement for an Independent Tibet", the number of Tibetans who were killed after the Chinese occupation—a period marked by torture and starvation—now exceeds a million.
 The 14th Dalai Lama has alleged that 1.2 million Tibetans were killed under Chinese rule.

-In her book “People who Count” (1995), Dorothy Stein indicates just how the deaths for which the Chinese are held responsible were arrived at by “Tibetan nationalists” (her words): “they are attributed to ‘figures published by the Information Office of the Central Tibetan Secretariat' in India.”
+In her book “People who Count” (1995), Dorothy Stein describes how the number of deaths which the Chinese are held responsible for were estimated by “Tibetan nationalists” (her words): “they are attributed to ‘figures published by the Information Office of the Central Tibetan Secretariat' in India.”
 "A letter to Tibetan Review by Jampel Senge (April, 1989, p.
 22) says 'The census which resulted in the figure of 1.2 was conducted by the Government in Exile through exiled Tibetans who travelled to meet their relations, and through new arrivals from Tibet."

-The figure of 1.2 million dead is challenged by Chinese demographer Yan Hao who says that the methodology used by the TGIE is defective.
+The figure of 1.2 million deaths is challenged by Chinese demographer Yan Hao who says that the methodology which was used by the TGIE is defective.
 “How can they come to these exact death figures by analysing documents,” he questions, “if they have problems in working out an exact figure of Tibet's total population alive at present?”
 “How can they break down the figures by regions” “when they have a problem in clearly defining the boundary of the greater Tibet as well as its provinces?”
 Yan Hao stresses that “knowledge of statistics tells us that random sampling is necessary for acquiring reliable data in any surveys” and “those conducted entirely among political refugees could produce anything but objective and unbiased results.”